ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/overview.markdown

 Here are a few examples for value streams that can be easily and effectively handled by time series.

-* _A sequence of heartrate values can be collected from a smart wrist-watch_, and be used to build a person's training program.
+* _A sequence of heart rate values can be collected from a smart wrist-watch_, and be used to build a person's training program.
 * _Weather-stations' measurements_ collected over a chosen time period
   can be compared to equivalent past periods to predict the weather.